aureliojargas/sedsed/README.md

 CBA
 ```

 In those examples the sed script was informed as an argument using the `-e` option.
-Sedsed also supports the `-f` option to inform a sed script file, and the traditional `-n` option (that is just forwarded to sed).
+Sedsed also supports the `-f` option to inform a sed script file, and the traditional `-n` option to run in quiet mode.

 ## QA